COVID-19 pandemic in the United Kingdom: First wave

 Though later reporting indicated that there may have been some cases dating from late 2019, COVID-19 was confirmed to be present in the UK by the end of January 2020 with the first confirmed deaths in March 2020.
 Subsequent epidemiological analysis showed that over 1000 lineages of SARS-CoV-2 entered the UK in early 2020 from international travellers, mostly from outbreaks elsewhere in Europe, leading to numerous clusters that overwhelmed contact tracing efforts.
 Limited testing and surveillance meant during the early weeks of the pandemic, case numbers were underestimated, obscuring the extent of the outbreak.

-A legally-enforced Stay at Home Order, or lockdown, was introduced on 23 March, banning all non-essential travel and contact with other people, and shut schools, businesses, venues and gathering places.
+A legally-enforced Stay at Home Order, or lockdown, was introduced on 23 March, banning all non-essential travel and contact with other people, and shut businesses, venues and gathering places.
+Schools remained open but only vulnerable children and children of key workers were allowed to attend.
 People were told to keep apart in public.
 Those with symptoms, and their households, were told to self-isolate, while those considered at highest risk were told to shield.
 The health services worked to raise hospital capacity and established temporary critical care hospitals, but initially faced some shortages of personal protective equipment.
 By mid-April it was reported that restrictions had "flattened the curve" of the epidemic and the UK had passed its peak after 26,000 deaths.
 The UK's overall death toll and by population surpassed that of Italy on 3 May, making the UK the worst affected country in Europe at the time.
 Restrictions were steadily eased across the UK in late spring and early summer that year.
 The UK's epidemic in early 2020 was at the time one of the largest worldwide.